hobbyquaker/mqttDB/README.md

 If any change on the database happens all views are re-calculated, so if you add another object with `"type": "light"` mqtt-meta will immediately publish the updated view with the new member.

-Besided the possibility to select objects with a condition you can also use the attribute filter to match object ids to an mqtt-style wildcard.
+Besides the possibility to select objects with a condition you can also use the attribute filter to match object ids to an mqtt-style wildcard.
+Example payload:
+`{"filter": "hue/lights/#", "condition": "if (this.type === 'light') return this._id"}`

 ### Internal properties